Aging & Health A to Z

 - Consider prescribing new medications only as a last resort

-Drugs called “atypical antipsychotics” are often prescribed for older adults with behavioral symptoms of dementia—but numerous studies now show that these medications are rarely effective for these patients.
+Drugs called “atypical antipsychotics” are often prescribed for older adults with behavioral symptoms of dementia.
+However, numerous studies now show that these medications are rarely effective for these patients.
 What’s worse, these drugs can cause serious side effects, including stroke and death.

-Due to recent well-designed studies, the American Geriatrics Society (AGS) and the British National Institute for Health and Clinical Excellence and Social Care Institute of Excellence (NICE-SCIE) have concluded that non-drug treatments should be tried first, and symptoms should be managed with non-drug strategies in most circumstances.
+The American Geriatrics Society (AGS) and the British National Institute for Health and Clinical Excellence and Social Care Institute of Excellence (NICE-SCIE) conducted some recent well-designed studies They concluded that non-drug treatments should be tried first, and symptoms should be managed with non-drug strategies in most circumstances.
 Overall, these non-drug treatments are both safer and more effective than medications.
 Antipsychotic drugs should be tried only in cases in which non-drug approaches haven’t worked and “there is severe distress or an immediate risk of harm to the person with dementia or others.”

 Posted: March 2012